alaric-kuo/Quantum-Structural-Mechanics-Validation/article/QSM_real_data_validation_en.md

 - Interface Frequency Group: 0.250;1.749;2.749;3.873 Hz
 - Displacement Response Frequency Group: 0.250;0.625 Hz

 This record is a low-displacement response.
 Its value is that it provides a low-response reference case.
-It shows that frequency-group contact alone is not sufficient; power-potential magnitude, interface work exchange, and displacement frequency manifestation must all work together to form large displacement.
+It shows that frequency-group contact alone is not sufficient; power magnitude, interface work exchange, and displacement frequency manifestation must all work together to form large displacement.

 ### RSN1013: Medium-Displacement Case